CareSource: History

 CareSource was founded by Pamela Morris in 1989 in Dayton, Ohio with the goal of expanding health care for underserved populations.
 The plan was originally called the Dayton Area Health Plan (DAHP) which was incorporated by three hospital CEOs and located its first headquarters in the offices of the Dayton Hospital Association.
 Morris became the company's first CEO, and led the company until her retirement in 2018.
 DAHP began with a $500,000 grant from the state of Ohio to address a growing issue with the health care problems of low income citizens.

 Under Morris, the company dealt with several regulatory hurdles from 1987 to 1989, in connection with the Ohio Department of Insurance.
 The DAHP had to raise funds, secure an HMO license and obtain a federal waiver allowing the company to operate solely as a mandatory enrollment plan.
 The DAHP would become the first mandatory Medicaid managed care program in 1989 In 1993 the federal waiver would expire and in order to allow the organization to continue, Congressional action would be required.
 U.S. Congressman Dave Hobson intervened on its behalf to gain an exception for the DAHP.

 In 1996, the DAHP expanded into the Columbus market with their Medicaid plan by buying the plan United Healthcare was administering.
 With this expansion, the Dayton Area Health Plan became the largest Medicaid HMO in Ohio.
 The plan in Columbus kept its previous name, MedPlan.
 In 1997, the plan acquired Butler Health Plan and gained 6,000 more members in Butler County.
 During this time, all plans operated by the Dayton Area Health plan kept their regional names.

 In the year 2000, DAHP consolidated all its health plans under one name – CareSource.
 In this year, the company had about 70,000 members.
 By 2003 that number exceeded 320,000.

-In 2004, the organization was ranked the sixth-largest Medicaid managed care plan in the United States by Interstudy.
-Also in 2004, the company's training program-CareSource University opened to educate employees and keep service standards high.